Build your own DIY floating shelves for under $10 with just 2x4s and mending plates.

 So here’s where I would recommend doing things a little differently than I did.
 I drilled out holes for the machine screws on the back of the shelves before installing the plates on the wall.
 When I took the shelves inside to figure out where to put them on the wall, none of the mounting brackets hit studs.
 Since I had already drilled everything, I ended up using heavy-duty drywall anchors behind the plates.
 The shelves are plenty strong with anchors, however, they still deflect a little bit when I try to wobble them.
 It might be that our house is really old so the drywall is weak, but I recommend doing things the opposite just in case.

-I would figure out where you want the shelf and install the mounting brackets on the studs.
-Then hold the shelf up to the mounting brackets and mark the location of the machine screws.
-Once you’ve marked the locations for the machine screws, drill the pilot holes.
+My recommendation – figure out where you want the shelf and install the mounting brackets on the studs, wherever they happen to be in the vicinity of where you want the shelf.
+After you install the mounting brackets, hold the shelf up to them and mark the location of the machine screws.
+Once you’ve marked the locations for the machine screws, drill the pilot holes in the back of the shelf accordingly.

 ** Tip: To mark the locations for the pilot holes, apply toothpaste to the ends of the machine screws, hold the shelf up in place, and press it into the screws.
 The toothpaste from the machine screws should transfer onto the board, marking the location for each of the pilot holes.